-For the year ended December 31, 2014, there were capital expenditures of approximately \$606,000 at the Goshen plant, primarily for a switch tie line and end-plater system, as well as an investment in an evaporator tank.
+For the year ended December 31, 2015, there were capital expenditures of approximately \$118,000 at the Goshen plant, primarily to complete a new switch tie line and end-plater system.

 Eugene, Oregon

 Located in Eugene, Oregon, USA, on a 10 hectare site, the plant specializes in the production and treatment of utility poles and wood drying.